corda/corda/docs/source/tutorial-integration-testing.rst

 In this tutorial we will bring up three nodes Alice, Bob and a Notary.
 Alice will issue Cash to Bob, then Bob will send this Cash back to Alice.
 We will see how to test some simple deterministic and nondeterministic invariants in the meantime.

+(Note that this example where Alice is self-issuing Cash is purely for demonstration purposes, in reality Cash would be issued by a bank and subsequently passed around.)

 In order to spawn nodes we will use the Driver DSL.
 This DSL allows one to start up node processes from code.
 It manages a network map service and safe shutting down of nodes in the background.

 .. literalinclude:: example-code/src/integration-test/kotlin/net/corda/docs/IntegrationTestingTutorial.kt